oscarftoro/bandidoFSharp/README.md

 ## What is implemented
 Make, Build, Apply and Restrict algorithms are currently implemented.
 A rudimentary visualisation capability is also available.
-Given a table t, the function Plot.t2dot t will translate the table into a dot graph that can be compiled into a picture.
+Given a table t : u -> (i,l,h) [3], the function Plot.t2dot t will translate the table into a dot graph that can be compiled into a picture.
 Several cases of use are showed in Script.fsx and a set of tests are implemented in the Test folder.

 ## Build